Subject Studies 2.1

-Subject Studies 2.1: Creativity and Expression through language and the arts
+Subject Studies 2.1: Creativity and Expression through language and the arts 2023-24

-Run by School of Educational Sciences
+School Of Educational Sciences

-Semester 1 & 2
+Module - Semester 1 & 2

-Within this module the focus on Welsh and English language, culture and traditions will facilitate Associate Teacher understanding of other languages , communication, literacy and the expressive arts (visual art, drama and ICT (film and digital media).
+Within this module the focus on Welsh and English language, culture and traditions will facilitate Associate Teacher understanding of other languages , communication, literacy and the expressive arts (visual art, drama, music and ICT (film and digital media).
 Within the module Associate Teachers will also be developing their own personal Welsh language skills.
 Progression within each of these areas will be explored.
 The distinctiveness of each subject and their interconnectedness will be examined through a range of contexts to enable Associate Teachers to make meaningful connections and develop authentic contexts for learning.

 Generic Module Content:

 - Exploring effective assessment for learning strategies in communication and the expressive arts;